 I looked at what was working well for BankNXT.
 It had very few contributors, but they were quite influential and well known.
 Their own platforms hadn’t yet taken off, so BankNXT offered a home for their writing.

 The site itself was built using a bespoke developer, but some of the coding had lapsed through not being maintained, so many elements of the site were unusable, and there were broken links to fix.

 These two factors became the main priorities.
-We began to reach out to more influential writers in fintech, offering a platform for their opinions without any baggage of their own.
-Simultaneously, we began the process of redesigning the whole website using WordPress.
-We were able to turn the site around in a matter of weeks simply by focusing on these two primary factors.
+I began to reach out to more influential writers in fintech, offering a platform for their opinions without any baggage of their own.
+Simultaneously, I began the process of redesigning the whole website using WordPress.
+The site was turned around in a matter of weeks simply by focusing on these two primary factors.

 Creating in-house content

 As well as designing an attractive portfolio site for contributors, it was important to consider the needs of Backbase itself as a software technology company.
 Rather than become an overbearing parent, Backbase decided to stay a few steps back from BankNXT, allowing it breathing room and a place for different opinions to evolve.
 At the same time, BankNXT offered important links to Backbase content, so that solutions at a corporate level were always accessible to visitors.

 The creation of in-house content became necessary, to augment the work of external contributors and provide original content.
 This would strengthen the brand and make it less reliant on writing that may have been published elsewhere.